Which running schedule is right for you?.

 Most runners prefer to become fast runners as quickly as possible.
 Overtraining is therefore lurking here.
 Make sure your running schedule fits in with your "normal life" (work, social life, etc.) and take plenty of rest!
 Do not run too fast, but build up gradually (even if you have been an avid runner for a long time).
 Get advice for a running schedule that suits your goals, and build up your training load responsibly.
 This will ensure that the injury risk is reduced so that you can continue to run enjoyably and complaint-free.

 As a beginning runner, it is realistic if you set the goal of working toward being able to run 5 kilometers.
 For this, you can use a 0-5 kilometer build-up schedule as a common thread in your workouts.
 It is usually feasible to achieve this goal in a period of +-12 weeks, with a running frequency of 2-3x per week.
 A 5 kilometer build-up schedule is usually completed with interval training.
 This means alternating between running and walking.
-Thereby, you will see the intensity increase per workout or per week so that step by step you will start running more than walking and also increase the distance.
-If you are really consistent with this you will find that the condition will improve significantly in a relatively short time.
+Thereby you will see the intensity increase per workout or per week so that step by step you will start running more than walking and also increase the distance.
+If you are really consistent with this you will find that your fitness improves significantly in a relatively short time.

 Build up to 10 kilometers.